Miasma theory: Zymotic theory

 Based on zymotic theory, people believed vapors called miasmata (singular: miasma) rose from the soil and spread diseases.
 Miasmata were believed to come from rotting vegetation and foul water—especially in swamps and urban ghettos.

 Many people, especially the weak or infirm, avoided breathing night air by going indoors and keeping windows and doors shut.
 In addition to ideas associated with zymotic theory, a general fear that cold or cool air spread disease also existed.
 The fear of night air gradually disappeared as understanding about disease increased, as well as with improvements in home heating and ventilation.
 Particularly important was the understanding that the agent spreading malaria was the mosquito (active at night) rather than miasmata.

 Contagionism versus miasmatism

 Prior to the late 19th century, "night air" was considered dangerous in most Western cultures.
 Throughout the 19th century, the medical community was divided on the explanation for disease proliferation.
 On one side were the contagionists, believing disease was passed through physical contact, while others believed disease was present in the air in the form of miasma, thus could proliferate without physical contact.
-Two members of the latter group were Dr. Thomas S. Smith and Florence Nightingale.
-Thomas Southwood Smith spent many years comparing the miasmatic theory to contagionism.
+Two members of the latter group were Dr. Thomas Southwood Smith and Florence Nightingale.
+Smith spent many years comparing the miasmatic theory to contagionism.

 To assume the method of propagation by touch, whether by the person or of infected articles, and to overlook that by the corruption of the air, is at once to increase the real danger, from exposure to noxious effluvia, and to divert attention from the true means of remedy and prevention.